mjahmadi/inlineditor/README.md

 # inlineditor
 Inlineditor is a WYSIWYG editor for websites.
-Its goal is to be powerful and simple and configurable.
+Its goal is to be powerful and simple.
 Inlineditor is extremely lightweight and can be easily integrated in any web application.

 site: https://mjahmadi.github.io/inlineditor/